Guide to whale watching in Tromso (& the most ethical way to do it)

 Also, we were confident that the whale tour with Brim Explorer would be a great experience because we had already taken their Silent Trollfjord Cruise during our Lofoten Islands road trip and had an amazing time.

 DISCOUNT CODE: If you’d like to book the Silent Whale Watching tour, you can use my Brim Explorer promo code ‘smoothescape’ to get 5% off your booking.
-You can also use the code on any of their other tours in Norway, such as the Aurora Dinner Cruise in Tromsø or Oslo Fjord Cruise.

 Our Silent Whale Watching tour experience